 - Click Usage.

-- Reduce the percent CPU is allowed to use when the user is both away and present.
+- Reduce the percent of time CPU is allowed to use when the user is both away and present.

 Finally, if you are still experiencing performance issues related to memory, you can configure the Code42 app to back up only at specified times.
 However, be careful to set a schedule that allows the Code42 app to run while your device is on and not in standby mode.
 You can adjust your backup schedule from the Code42 app.